-If you are an experienced or current vaccinator and are looking to update your knowledge to support the COVID-19 vaccination programme then follow this link to access the education resources relating to Seasonal Flu and COVID-19 Vaccinations.
+If you are an experienced or current vaccinator and are looking to update your knowledge to support the Winter 2022 vaccination programme, then follow the links to access the education resources relating to Seasonal Flu and COVID-19 Vaccinations.

-If you are new or are a returning vaccinator then you may find some of the generic vaccination resources helpful which can be accessed above.
+If you are new or are a returning vaccinator, then you may find some of the generic vaccination resources helpful which can be accessed above.
 There are learner pathways available to support you to recognise the learning relevant to you in your role.

 The Promoting Effective Immunisation Practice (PEIP) programme supports registered healthcare practitioners whose remit includes immunisation, whether advice giving or administration.